kirpersidsky/rp2040-efw-hid-emulator/README.md

 An experimental Raspberry Pi Pico / RP2040 USB HID compatibility profile that ASIAIR recognizes as a ZWO EFW.
 It provides three virtual filter slots for a fixed physical dualband
 filter: no filter wheel or filter exchange is required.

-The intended use case is fast optical systems (approximately f/4 and faster), where the converging beam can shift a narrowband filter’s effective passband and produce different best-focus positions for the Ha and OIII-dominated channels.
+The intended use case is fast optical systems (approximately f/4 and faster), where the converging beam can shift a narrowband filter’s effective bandpass and produce different best-focus positions for the Ha and OIII-dominated channels.
 ASIAIR can autofocus once through the dual-band reference slot, then apply calibrated ZWO EAF offsets when switching between the virtual Ha and OIII slots.